Psycho Box Office Day 1 Collection Report: The Mysskin Directorial Is Off To A Good Start!

 Tamil Nadu Box Office Day 1 Collections

 Psycho has delivered a decent performance at the Tamil Nadu box office on its release day.
-Despite being an A-rated film that only caters to a comparatively less number of audiences, the Mysskin directorial has made a total collection of 2.25 Crores at the Tamil Nadu box office.
+Despite being an A-rated film that caters to a comparatively less number of audiences, the Mysskin directorial has made a total collection of 2.25 Crores at the Tamil Nadu box office on Day 1.

 The Chennai Box Office

 According to the latest reports from the trade experts, Psycho has made a total collection of 44 Lakhs from the Chennai box office alone, on its release day.
-The positive reviews are expected to help in increasing the audience rush in urban cities like Chennai.
+However, the audience rush has already increased in most of the urban cities including Chennai, thanks to the positive reviews.

 The Day 1 Worldwide Collections

 The trade experts suggest that Psycho is expected to make a total collection of around 4 to 4.5 Crores at the worldwide box office on its release day.
-The Mysskin directorial, which is not an audience-friendly film has only released in a very limited number of screens all over the world.
+The Mysskin directorial, which is only for certain groups of audiences has only released in a very limited number of screens across the world.

 What To Expect?